mlhartme/pommes/README.md

    import.foo=baruri

-instructs pommes auto automatically run
+instructs Pommes auto automatically run

    database-add -zone foo baruri

-during `setup`, `database-reset` or if you invoke pommes with `-import-now` or `-import-daily`.
+during `setup`, `database-reset` or if you invoke Pommes with `-import-now` or `-import-daily`.

 This is most usefull with json repositories.
 To create a json file, run your database-add commands and run